mikicz/django-aggregation-talk/slides.md

 <v-clicks>

 - The values returned are dictionaries, not objects
-- Foreign keys are primary-keys only
+- Foreign keys are primary key by default
 </v-clicks>

 <v-click>